Why is my basement leaking?

 What is an Interior Drainage System?

 An interior basement drainage system replaces the old-fashioned French drain with a few advantages.
 If there is a problem with it, you do not need to excavate your yard.
 It can be fixed from the interior of the basement.
 Interior drainage systems come in all shapes and sizes.
-Some contractors use generic corrugate pipes and some, like Pioneer Basement, use exclusive, patented drainage systems, that are specifically designed to deal with groundwater in the basements.
+Some contractors use generic corrugate pipes and some, like Jamison Basement Waterproofing, use exclusive, patented drainage systems, that are specifically designed to deal with groundwater in the basements.
 Having a proprietary system like ours comes with many advantage.
 Among these advantages is the fact that they can be flushed to prevent clogs and serviced throughout the years without the need to jackhammer your basement.

 What is a Sump Pump?